 At the age of 20, I experienced what no person should ever have to go through: a violent rape.
 Anyone who has experienced sexual assault can attest that the nightmare is not just limited to the moments of their attack and often carries on for years, even decades, afterward.
 Through reflection and healing, I realized I wasn't satisfied with being just a survivor; I wasn't going to let this event in my life become the story of my life.
 Instead, I wanted to use my story of trauma to inform, educate and inspire.
 I found that it was the response I had to my hardships, rather than my hardships themselves, that defined who I was.

-Whether I'm stopping even one rape from happening, empowering someone to follow a humanitarian path, or documenting and illustrating someone's story who isn't strong enough to share it themselves...I am committed to pursuing meaningful work.
+Whether I'm stopping even one rape from happening, empowering someone to follow a purposeful path, empowering a woman to love herself unconditionally, or documenting and illustrating someone's story who isn't strong enough to share it themselves...I am committed to pursuing meaningful work.
 Even more, I'm passionate about helping others to embrace their transformations and seek their true callings as well.